 - Particularly, Osun and Oba waterways were named after his “said” deified wives.
 They represent viable religious and duties over a wide range of Yorubaland.

-When Sango was Alaafin of Oyo, Aganju Sola settled comfortably in Shaki (present day Oyo state) and was already known as a famed warrior.
+When Sango was Alaafin of Oyo, Aganju Sola settled comfortably in Shaki (present-day Oyo state) and was already known as a famed warrior.
 He was said to walk with a sword and was known to fight by shooting fire.
 He was a lover of nature and animal.
-He was known to go into wilderness for days.
+He was known to go into the wilderness for days.
 At a time, he came back with a Leopard which he domesticated and kept in his Palace.